ltrgoddard/thesis/temp.markdown

 provincial university—gives a public lecture on the topic ‘merrie England’.
 Just as in the *PTM*, the lecture begins relatively normally but quickly degenerates.
-Where Lichen’s descent into drunkenness is signified by orthography (’scr-r-rupulous’, ‘Hoots mon’, ‘crowlin’ creatures’, ‘obsairved’), Dixon’s is described directly: ‘Almost unconsciously he began to adopt an unnameable foreign accent and to read faster and faster, his head spinning. \[…\] He began punctuating his discourse with smothered snorts of derision.
-He read on, spitting out the syllables like curses, leaving mispronunciations, omissions, spoonerisms uncorrected’.[^421] Nevertheless, intoxication is in both cases signified by changes in speech.
-Dixon does not finally collapse like Lichen, but it is made clear that he is not far from it (‘He paused and swayed; the heat, the drink, the nervousness, the guilt at last joined forces in him’), and his behaviour is certainly ‘indicative of important \[…\] tensions’—principally his fraught relationship with his senior colleague, Professor Welch, whose voice Dixon accidentally imitates in the course of the lecture.[^422]
+Where Lichen’s descent into drunkenness is signified by orthography (‘scr-r-rupulous’, ‘Hoots mon’, ‘crowlin’ creatures’, ‘obsairved’), Dixon’s is described directly: ‘Almost unconsciously he began to adopt an unnameable foreign accent and to read faster and faster, his head spinning. \[…\] He began punctuating his discourse with smothered snorts of derision.
+He read on, spitting out the syllables like curses, leaving mispronunciations, omissions, spoonerisms uncorrected’.[^420] Nevertheless, intoxication is in both cases signified by changes in speech.
+Dixon does not finally collapse like Lichen, but it is made clear that he is not far from it (‘He paused and swayed; the heat, the drink, the nervousness, the guilt at last joined forces in him’), and his behaviour is certainly ‘indicative of important \[…\] tensions’—principally his fraught relationship with his senior colleague, Professor Welch, whose voice Dixon accidentally imitates in the course of the lecture.[^421]

 Before connecting the *PTM* more directly to the work of Oliver and Lewis, it is worth considering the academic aspect of the text in more